pytest-dev/pytest/doc/en/how-to/output.rst

 That will cause pytest to truncate the assertions to 10 lines or 90 characters, whichever comes first.

+Setting both :confval:`truncation_limit_lines` and :confval:`truncation_limit_chars` to ``0`` will disable the truncation.
+However, setting only one of those values will disable one truncation mode, but will leave the other one intact.

 Creating resultlog format files
 --------------------------------------------------